FAIR Tax Guide

 • Ask whether the appraiser can coordinate with your CPA or attorney without drifting into tax advice.

 Some donation assignments should start with the tax advisor before the appraiser is hired.
-That is especially true when timing, similar-item grouping, basis records, or entity ownership is complicated.
+This is common when timing, similar-item grouping, entity ownership, basis records, or donor documentation is complicated.

-• Ask the advisor what documents they need before report finalization.
+• Ask the advisor what must be settled before the appraisal report is ordered.

-• Request a written scope with deliverables, timing, revision policy, and fee model.
+• Request a written scope with deliverables, timing, revision policy, fee model, intended use, and intended users.

-• Reject value guarantees, deduction promises, and any fee tied to the appraised value.
+• Reject value guarantees, deduction promises, success fees, and fees tied to appraised value.

-• Choose the provider that can explain the limits of the assignment as clearly as the benefits.
+• Choose the path that explains limits as clearly as benefits.

 Common questions

 • What should a comparison page avoid?
-It should avoid fake-neutral rankings, tax-outcome promises, and one-size-fits-all claims.
-The useful comparison is by assignment fit.
+It should avoid fake-neutral rankings, tax-outcome promises, deduction guarantees, and one-size-fits-all claims.

-• When should I avoid an online-first service?
-Avoid online-first when the object cannot be documented clearly, condition is disputed, inspection access matters, or your advisor specifically wants in-person review.
+• When should I avoid online-first appraisal?
+Avoid online-first when the object cannot be documented clearly, condition is disputed, inspection access matters, or your advisor specifically expects in-person review.

 • What makes a service safer for Form 8283 work?
-A clear intended-use scope, qualified-appraiser fit, non-contingent fees, comparable support, and enough time for CPA review.
+Clear intended use, qualified-appraiser fit, non-contingent fees, comparable support, enough time for advisor review, and no promises about tax outcome.